-The Great British Spring Clean event will take place between 22 March and 23 April 2019.
-With the aim of inspiring 500,000 people to join forces, in partnership with community organisations, businesses and the government, to collect and safely dispose of single-use plastic from our streets, parks and beaches, recycling as much as possible.
+The Great British Spring Clean event takes place between 22 March 2019 and 23 April 2019.
+The aim is to inspire 500,000 people to join forces, in partnership with community organisations, businesses and the Government, to collect and safely dispose of single-use plastic from our streets, parks, and beaches, and recycling as much as possible.

 See the Great British Spring Clean on the Keep Britain Tidy website to find out more.

 The low down on litter

 Everyone has a responsibility to keep their local community tidy.
 This campaign provides a fantastic opportunity to improve the quality of our streets and public spaces.
 By working together, we hope it will help lead to a lasting legacy of a cleaner, tidier area.